williamcotton/express-c/README.md

 Apps and routers are also given `cleanup` callback stacks which are handled during `app.closeServer()`.

-Take a look at the [Todo store middleware](https://github.com/williamcotton/express-c/blob/master/demo/models/todo.c) for an example.
+Take a look at the [todo store middleware](https://github.com/williamcotton/express-c/blob/master/demo/models/todo.c) for an example.

 ## Installation